Idea

 (explained by ChatGPT)

-Instead of a stack data structure, it reuses the string s
+Instead of a stack data structure, it reuses the string s itself as the stack.

 Variables: